West Chicago Public Library: Registration

-Residents within the West Chicago Public Library District tax bracket may register online or in-person at the library.
+Residents within the West Chicago Public Library District may register online or in-person at the library.
 The library offers Non-Resident cards with payment of a yearly property-tax-based fee.
 Businesses that operate within West Chicago may apply in-person for a library card that may be shared between business staff, renewable each year.
 Residents of towns with SWAN member libraries are allowed West Chicago borrowing privileges upon presenting their home library card, though some restrictions do apply, according to WCPLD policy.
 Finally, all illinois residents have the right to obtain access to limited WCPLD materials as reciprocal borrowers, in accordance with the Illinois Library System Act.

 Online registration is available via SWAN Library Services for West Chicago residents 13 years of age and older.
 Using this form will allow patrons access to the library's online resources, such as ebooks and audiobooks, and patrons may begin borrowing physical materials after confirming registration in-person at the library.

 Outreach

-During its existence which began in June of 2013, the B.E.N.D.
+During its existence which began in June 2013, the B.E.N.D.
 (Books Enlighten, Nourish and Delight), donated books and magazines from the library to the young women incarcerated at IYC-Warrenville.
 The same year, the library partnered with the Northern Illinois Food Bank’s Summer Food Service Program to serve free lunch to the community's youth.
 Staff celebrated this as a time to serve the community both by feeding them and providing information about the library's information services, such as access to books and online resources.

 Outdoor art

-The West Chicago Public Library is home to love even more, the statue by renowned Chicago-based artist Matthew Hoffman.
+The West Chicago Public Library is home to love even more, the statue by Chicago-based artist Matthew Hoffman.
 The statue was installed on the grounds of the West Chicago Public Library on August 8, 2018.